ellysh/video-game-bots/ClickerBots/output-device-capture.md

 You can see that AutoIt **PixelGetColor** wraps the [**GetPixel**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144909%28v=vs.85%29.aspx) Windows API function.
 Also a [**GetDC**](https://msdn.microsoft.com/en-us/library/windows/desktop/dd144871%28v=vs.85%29.aspx) WinAPI function is called before the **GetPixel** function.
 The input parameter of the **GetDC** function equal to NULL.
 This means that a full screen DC is selected to operating.
 Let's try to avoid this limitation and specify a window to analyze.
 It allows our script to analyze not active window that is covered by another one.

-This is modified version of the **PixelGetColor.au3** script that uses a third parameter of the **PixelGetColor** to specify a window:
+This is a **PixelGetColorWindow.au3** script that uses a third parameter of the **PixelGetColor** function to specify a window to analyze:
 '''
 $hWnd = WinGetHandle("[CLASS:Notepad]")
 $color = PixelGetColor(100, 100, $hWnd)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 '''
 This script should analyze a pixel into the Notepad application window.
 The expected value of the pixel color is **FFFFFF** (white).
 But if you maximize a Notepad window and cover it by another window with not white color the result of script executing will differ.
-The API Monitor analysis of Windows API function calls for modified script will be the same as for original script version.
+The API Monitor log of Windows API function calls for **PixelGetColorWindow.au3** script will be the same as for **PixelGetColor.au3** one.
 The NULL parameter is still passed to the **GetDC** function.
-It looks like a bug of the AutoIt **PixelGetColor** function implementation and probably will be fixed in a next AutoIt version.
+It looks like a bug of the AutoIt **PixelGetColor** function implementation.
+Probably, it will be fixed in a next AutoIt version.
 But we still need to find a solution of the reading from a specific window issue.

 #TODO: Describe and add to git repo a GetPixel.au3 example script